BookStack: Installation and configuration

 PHP, MySQL or MariaDB, Git (for updates), and Composer are required for the installation of BookStack.
 It also can be installed via a Docker container.
 The name, logo and registration options can be changed, and whether the whole system is publicly viewable or not can be also changed.

 Content levels

-BookStack, as the name suggests, is based of the ideas of a normal stack of books.
+BookStack, as the name suggests, is based on the ideas of a normal stack of books.
 The categorisation of BookStack is limited to four levels— shelves, books, chapters, and pages.
 Books and pages are required for storing contents, while chapters are optional for better organisation of pages.
 Shelves can contain multiple books, and a single book could be placed on multiple shelves.

 Organisation

 On a BookStack website, chapters and pages can be sorted within a book.
 A chapter can be moved to another book, and a page can be moved to either another book or another chapter.
 Page revisions and image management are available, as well as a full role and permission system that allows to lock down contents and actions.